Dropshipping can be tricky to get right and be profitable, avoid these common mistakes:

 1 – Check Shipping Times BEFORE Choosing Which Countries to Sell To.

-A lot of beginners see that the seller on Ali Express ships worldwide, and so list the item with worldwide shipping without further thought.
+A lot of beginners see that a seller on Ali Express ships worldwide, and so list the item with worldwide shipping without further thought.

 This is a huge mistake.